 Where to stay

-Day 10: Chadratal Lake to Manali to Delhi
+Day 10: Chandratal Lake to Manali to Delhi

 From Manali, you can get buses to Delhi easily.
-From ordinary buses to Volvo whose cost varies from INR 700/- to INR 1500/-, depending upon your budget and comfort.
+From ordinary buses to Volvo, the cost varies from INR 700/- to INR 1500/-, depending upon your budget and comfort.

 The Route I Followed – Map